 Advocacy Opportunity – Don’t Let Legislators Forget About People With Disabilities

 These past weeks have been some of the most challenging in our nation’s history.
 Hundreds of thousands of Americans have been infected with COVID-19 and over 40,000 have sadly passed away.
 This pandemic has taken a heavy toll on the economy, the healthcare sector, and all of our lives.

 Congress is now deep in negotiations on what will be included in phase IV of the COVID-19 response.
 We must take this opportunity to share our priorities with our members of Congress.
 Please take 60 seconds to email your Senators and House members to let them know that disabled New Jerseyans need their help.
 Thank you for your time and your advocacy.

 Social Distancing Guidelines Extended

-In an effort to contain the spread of the Coronavirus (COVID-19), President Trump has extended the federal government’s social distancing guidelines into April.
+In an effort to contain the spread of the Coronavirus (COVID-19), President Trump has extended the federal government’s social distancing guidelines through till 4/30.
 These distancing guidelines are crucial to stopping the spread of the virus and bringing this pandemic to a close.
+As a result, we will be continuing our program suspensions until orders such as these are lifted and it is once again safe to resume services.
 We encourage everyone to take them seriously and make them part of daily practice until notified to do otherwise.

 The New Jersey Council on Developmental Disabilities has modified an existing contract with The Arc of New Jersey in response to the current the COVID-19 Pandemic.
 The Arc of NJ will be processing requests from any individuals with I/DD, their families and any qualified community-based organizations that provide supports to people with developmental disabilities, who are affected by the statewide Coronavirus response.